-The Florida based company has also created a few other devices as well.
-There have been three tablets: The Iota, Zeta and Quantum 10.
-None really caught on, which isn’t surprising considering how dominant the iPad is.
-It is difficult for any company to break in to the tablet market, especially a small one like Matricom.
+The Florida-based company has also created a few other devices as well.
+There have been three tablets: The Iota, Zeta, and Quantum 10.
+None caught on, which isn’t surprising considering how dominant the iPad is.
+It is difficult for any company to break into the tablet market, especially a small one like Matricom.

 There was also the ill-fated Linux HTPC the G-Box Sigma.
 The Sigma had an AMD E-350 dual-core CPU, which wasn’t bad when it was released back in 2013.
 However, Matricom included an untested alpha version of XBMC.
 Support was dubious and the Sigma soon faded into obscurity.

 The G-Box Q returned to its Android TV box roots, becoming the official successor to the G-Box MX2 in late 2014.
 The initial product launch was limited, but it sold out within hours – owing in no small part to Matricom’s rabid fan base and excellent marketing machine.

 There are a couple of important things to note about the G-Box Q’s hardware.

 First, the CPU is one of the more established (read: older) Amlogic S802 chipsets.
 This is the same CPU that’s found in TV boxes like the Tronsmart Vega S89, the MINIX NEO X8, and the SkystreamX quad-core.

 That has its good and bad points.
 The good part is that even the base firmware is going to be more mature and less buggy than the newer TV boxes on the market.

 The bad part is that the $109 MSRP for the G-Box Q puts it at the same price point as the brand-new RK3368 Zidoo X6 Pro.